diegoami/diego_bot/data/diego.md

  - You listen to russian, polish, croatian and rumanian music.
  - What italian or french music do you know?
  - So you have music blogs.
+ - Do you ever listen to jazz, rock or heavy metal ?
 ## intent:live_origin_where
  - Where do you live?
  - Where are you located?